Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Off to Russia and back to Norway- 1945:

 I've included this account because of the "human" aspect, and because of the close proximity to occupied Norway.
 Especially in the north of the country people suffered greatly, and relied more than any others on the kindness and dedication of the seamen and others.
-Idefjord carried the first, much needed supplies to the Norwegian civilians in Finnmark after the Norwegian forces had already landed there the month before (ref. my account under M/T Herbrand and the links at the end of this text for related history).
+Idefjord carried the first, much needed supplies to the Norwegian civilians in Finnmark after the Norwegian forces had already landed there the month before (ref. my account under M/T Herbrand and the links at the end of this page for related history).

 When Idefjord arrived Norway, there was not much left of Finnmark, the German forces having burnt everything in their wake before retreating, and only a few houses were left standing.
 The population had been forced to evacuate beforehand, though some had stayed behind and hid in caves in the mountains.
 Idefjord left for Kirkenes in the morning of Jan 22, again under a strong Norwegian/Russian escort, arriving that same afternoon.
 Stockholm Radio was apparently quite excited about this event and announced to all the world that a large Norwegian transport had arrived Kirkenes with supplies.
-U-995 (Hess) must have had his radio on, because on Febr.
+Hess in U-995 must have had his radio on, because on Febr.
 9 that U-boat carefully navigated up the fjord and sent a torpedo at Idefjord while she was anchored at the pier, but missed twice and withdrew.

 The next day, Idefjord had finished unloading her cargo and departed with a Norwegian escort for Liinahamari where the escort was reinforced with Russian vessels and aircraft, before leaving Kola Inlet on Febr.
 17 with Convoy RA 64, consisting of 33 ships with the Norwegian Commander Ullring as Commodore in the British Samaritan.
 Before leaving, 500 civilian evacuees from Sørøy were embarked.
 (My Norwegian Guestbook has a message from someone whose parents were among those evacuated from Sørøy.
 Aboard the American Lebaron Russel Briggs a passenger gave birth to a son 2 days after departure; he was named Lebaron and later became a captain).
 Soon after departure, the British sloop Lark was torpedoed by U-968 (total loss); this sloop had earlier sunk U-425 with the help of the corvette Alnwick Castle.
 The American Thomas Scott with 41 evacuees on board was torpedoed and sunk, also by U-968.
 The American crew made sure all the evacuees got safely in the lifeboats, and a British destroyer rescued them all before the ship sank.
 The corvette Bluebell was torpedoed and sunk by U-711 with the loss of all on board except 1.